 - Please stay at home if you have a high temperature, a cough or other symptoms associated with COVID.

 - Only one person at a time may approach the circulation and information desks.
 The desks are fitted with protective Plexiglas screens.
-All surfaces are cleaned several times a day.
+All surfaces are regularly cleaned.

 Reserving a seat to work on site

-- In order to comply with the health protection measures, the number of workstations is limited, and in some cases a reservation is required.
+- A limited number of workstations may be reserved in advance.
 Half-day (9 a.m.–2 p.m. or 2 p.m.–6 p.m.) or full-day reservations for workstations in the ground floor reading room may be made up to one week in advance.
 Reservations are to be made through your patron account.
 If problems occur, please contact us by telephone on 058 462 89 35 or directly at the information office (Mon–Fri 9 a.m.–6 p.m.).